jrwalk16/Soccer_FrontEnd/README.md

 1. Add a form to another page that allows an authenticated user to add items to the database.
 2. Allow a user to search by teams and shows history of players for that team.
 3. Allow a user to view a players statistics broken down by all teams they played for.
+4. Alert a user when a player is not found in the database.

 ### Issues Encountered